UnderstandingMolecularSimulation/List-of-Errata-and-Additions/README.md

 # List of errata
-Errata contains an updated list of errata and additions of the 3rd Edition of Understanding Molecular Simulation.
+Errata contains an updated list of errata and additions to the 3rd Edition of Understanding Molecular Simulation.